cnp3/ebook/glossary.rst

 	Wide Area Network

    ISO
-	The International Standardization Organisation is an agency of the United Nations that is based in Geneva and develop standards on various topics.
+	The International Standardization Organization is an agency of the United Nations that is based in Geneva and develop standards on various topics.
 Within ISO, country representatives vote to approve or reject standards.
 Most of the work on the development of ISO standards is done in expert working groups.
 Additional information about ISO may be obtained from http://www.iso.int

    ITU
 	The International Telecommunication Union is a United Nation's agency whose purpose is to develop standards for the telecommunication industry.
-It was initially created to standardise the basic telephone system but expanded later towards data networks.
+It was initially created to standardize the basic telephone system but expanded later towards data networks.
 The work within ITU is mainly done by network specialists from the telecommunication industry (operators and vendors).
 See http://www.itu.int for more information

    IETF
-	The Internet Engineering Task Force is a non-profit organisation that develops the standards for the protocols used in the Internet.
+	The Internet Engineering Task Force is a non-profit organization that develops the standards for the protocols used in the Internet.
 The IETF mainly covers the transport and network layers.
-Several application layer protocols are also standardised within the IETF.
-The work in the IETF is organised in working groups.
+Several application layer protocols are also standardized within the IETF.
+The work in the IETF is organized in working groups.
 Most of the work is performed by exchanging emails and there are three IETF meetings every year.
 Participation is open to anyone.
 See http://www.ietf.org

    W3C
-	The world wide web consortium was created to standardise the protocols and mechanisms used in the global www.
+	The world wide web consortium was created to standardize the protocols and mechanisms used in the world wide web.
 It is thus focused on a subset of the application layer.
 See http://www.w3c.org

    ARPANET
    	The Advanced Research Project Agency (ARPA) Network is a network that was built by network scientists in USA with funding from the ARPA of the US Ministry of Defense.
 ARPANET is considered as the grandfather of today's Internet.